 - Enjoy a traditional game outside in Hazelwood’s backyard.

 By the end of the program, students will be able to use their knowledge & creativity to design their own game.

 During the Victorian Era, navigating society depended upon good manners.
-To be accepted in society, one hand to follow the “do’s and don’ts” of proper etiquette.
-Students are invited to put on their “finest” and learn to be a proper lady or gentleman of the 19th century.
+To be accepted in society, one had to follow the “do’s and don’ts” of proper etiquette.
+Students are invited to learn to be a proper lady or gentleman of the 19th century.

 - Design calling cards and learn about the etiquette of visiting with family, friends, & acquaintances prior to the invention of the telephone.